Loading...

 .
 (Note: this script MUST be custom, you CANNOT reuse existing scripts)

-Lastly ensure you have done
+Lastly ensure you have done this

 Use additional tools to inspect properties and values while the game is running.